 “Protein helps feed the rumen bugs.
 If there’s not enough protein in the diet, the rumen bugs aren’t able to grow and thrive and digest the forages that are consumed,” Grimes-Hall said.

 One good way to ensure proper protein and promote thorough fiber digestion is to feed VitaFerm® Concept•Aid® Protein products.
 These all-natural protein products are available in either a tub or meal form.
 These VitaFerm products contain organic copper, zinc and manganese to ensure maximum bioavailability of nutrients to the animal, as well as high levels of vitamin E and selenium to promote optimized fertility.
-All VitaFerm products include Amaferm®, a precision prebiotic designed to enhance digestibility by amplifying the nutrient supply within for maximum performance.
+All VitaFerm products include Amaferm®, is a prebiotic designed to enhance digestibility by amplifying the nutrient supply for maximum performance.
+It is research-proven to increase intake, digestion and absorption.

 “The VitaFerm Concept•Aid Protein products not only provide the highest quality protein and vitamin and mineral package, but also the Amaferm advantage.
 Amaferm is one of the best products on the market to improve the conversion of feed into energy and protein,” Grimes-Hall said.